CelestialCreator/pipecat_whatsapp/README.md

 ## MCP Integration

 This bot supports MCP (Model Context Protocol) for extended tool access.
-If the `MCP_HTTP_URL` environment variable is set, the bot will use MCP instead of OpenRouter for LLM services.
+If the `MCP_HTTP_URL` environment variable is set, the bot will use the MCP server to access custom tools.

 MCP allows the bot to access custom tools and services that extend its capabilities.
 The current implementation includes: